mjyc/cycle-robot-drivers/slides/20190327_rosseattlemeetup/slides.md

 1. the overall structure
 2. the main function
 3. the extended examples, e.g., using faceId
+4. explain why components that makes side effects need to be separated (ports and adapter pattern)

 Imagine how you would implement this behavior in ROS.